-Site monitoring locations are detailed in Table 1.1 and shown on Figure 1.1.
-It should be noted that Figure 1.1 shows actual monitoring positions, not necessarily the location of residences.
+Attended monitoring locations are detailed in Table 1.1 and shown on Figure 1.1.
+It should be noted that Figure 1.1 shows actual monitoring locations, not necessarily the location of residences and are based on the approved noise management plan.